-The PCP is responsible for verifying Member eligibility on the date of service before rendering services, or providing all routine and preventive primary care services per Members benefit program as the designated PCP.
+The PCP is responsible for verifying Member eligibility on the date of service before rendering services.
+They are also responsible for providing routine and preventive primary care services per Members benefit program as the designated PCP.
 The PCP manages the Patient's care initiates referrals for specialty services, as applicable and coordinates medically necessary care with other Providers.
 PCPs are required to:

-- Have timely appointments available - Participate in Quality Assurance Utilization Management programs - Comply with Quality Improvement activities - Meet Credentialing Requirements - Maintain confidentiality of medical information in compliance with all state and federal regulatory entities, - Maintain a separate medical record for each Member, - Ensure legible and comprehensive medical records for each encounter are maintained,
+- Have timely appointments available - " Urgently needed services or emergency immediately; - " Services that are not emergency or urgently needed, but the member requires medical attention within 7 business days; and - " Routine and preventive care within 30 days - Participate in Quality Assurance Utilization Management programs - Comply with Quality Improvement activities - Meet Credentialing Requirements - Maintain confidentiality of medical information in compliance with all state and federal regulatory entities,

-- Authorize the Company use of clinical and access to performance data - Follow the Referral and Prior Authorization Guidelines Process - Provider offices must make accommodations for people with disabilities to include offices/ exam rooms and equipment - Follow the policies and procedures of the Billing Guide
+- Maintain a separate medical record for each Member, - Ensure legible and comprehensive medical records for each encounter are maintained, - Authorize the use of clinical data and access to performance data - Follow the Referral and Prior Authorization Guidelines Process - Provider offices must make accommodations for people with disabilities to include offices/ exam rooms and equipment - Follow the policies and procedures of the Billing Guide